 Career and Technical Education (CTE) is an area of public education that focuses on providing students with real world opportunities in high skill, high demand and high wage areas.
 At Appalachian, we prepare teachers to teach students about these areas at the middle and high school level.
-We live in a world where practical and real world literacy is as important as other types of literacy.
+We live in a world where critical thinking and real world literacy are as important as the traditional academic areas.
 Just as we need to be taught how to read, write, or calculate, we need to have a formal structure that focuses on business and financial literacy, family and consumer science literacy and technological literacy.
 In CTE, students use a wide range of materials, tools and equipment (including computer technologies) to learn about the human-made environment.
 The CTE program uses an investigative, hands-on, research and design approach to help students better understand the world around them.

 Business, Finance and Information Technology (BFIT) focuses on the preparation of business and marketing teachers in grades 6-12.
 BFIT instructors teach a variety of courses in these grades from business law and computer applications to sports marketing and computer networking.
 Because of the extensive training in business subjects, individuals that choose not to teach after graduation have found lucrative and successful careers in all types of business fields.